reybahl/cpsc-4770-final-project/README.md

 ---

+## Future Work

+- Automatically builds a profile with personal information for the user
+- Ability to grab information for arbitrary knowledge documents like company documents

+---

 ## Related Work

 - **Mind2Web** (Deng et al., 2023) — LLM web agent benchmark across 137 real websites; focuses on general navigation, not profile-driven form completion